 During periods of gender questioning, some children may be inclined to feel curious about their peers' bodies, for example, wanting to check if another child has a penis.
 It is important to always encourage and advocate respect for others based on the principles of personal boundaries: "It's Marc's body, not yours."

 D0s

 - Ask and answer questions

-- Give your child the freedom to choose
+- Give children the freedom to choose

-- Guide your child using games
+- Guide children using games

-- Promote acceptance
+- Promote gender diversity and acceptance

 - Appreciate differences

-- Encourage your child to explore
+- Encourage children to explore

-- Remind your child that they are loved and appreciated

 - Remind children that they are always loved and appreciated

 DON'Ts